kmoz000/Yandex-Email-app/README.md

 # Google Keep Desktop App

-\[Unaffiliated] Google Keep as a desktop app using Tauri
+\[Unaffiliated] Yandex email as a desktop app using Tauri

 ## How to run